Honey171/google-clone/README.md

 What can you find and see in this clone?

-- Google's homepage(with react keyword), google's searchpage(with searched react keyword)
+- Google's homepage (with react keyword), google's searchpage (with searched react keyword)

 Is this clone responsive?

-- Yes everything is responsive
+- Yes, everything is responsive

-What did i use for create this clone?
+What did i use to create this clone?

 - React.js, tailwindcss, react-router-dom, react-icons